Diocese of Fairbanks: 1951 – 2000

+From 2000

 Kaniecki died suddenly in 2000.
-On June 7, 2002, John Paul II appointed Reverend Donald Kettler of the Diocese of Sioux Falls as the first non-Jesuit Bishop of Fairbanks.
+In 2002, John Paul II appointed Reverend Donald Kettler of the Diocese of Sioux Falls as the first non-Jesuit bishop of Fairbanks.
 Pope Benedict XVI appointed Kettler as bishop of the Diocese of St. Cloud in 2013 and replaced him in Alaska with Reverend Chad Zielinski from the Archdiocese for the Military Services, USA.

-On November 12, 2019, the Vatican removed the Diocese of Fairbanks from its list of missionary dioceses, transferring control of the diocese from the Congregation for the Evangelization of Peoples to the Congregation for Bishops.
+In 2019, the Vatican removed the Diocese of Fairbanks from its list of missionary dioceses, transferring control of the diocese from the Congregation for the Evangelization of Peoples to the Congregation for Bishops.
 Zielinski said that he hoped the move would help the shortage of priests in the diocese.
 At the time of that announcement, the diocese had only 17 priests to staff 46 parishes and missions.

-On September 17, 2020, Pope Francis suppressed the Diocese of Anchorage and the Diocese of Juneau and erected the Archdiocese of Anchorage-Juneau.
+On September 17, 2020, Pope Francis suppressed the Archdiocese of Anchorage and the Diocese of Juneau and erected the Archdiocese of Anchorage-Juneau.
 He designated the Diocese of Fairbanks as the only suffragan of the new archdiocese.
 Francis appointed Zielinksi in 2022 as bishop of the Diocese of New Ulm.
-As of February 2023, Francis has not appointed a new bishop.
-Archbishop Andrew Bellisario is serving as the apostolic administrator.
+In 2023, Francis appointed Reverend Steven Maekawa, O.P., a Dominican priest of the province of the Most Holy Name of Jesus, as the sixth bishop of Fairbanks.
+Maekawa was previously the pastor of the Holy Family Old Cathedral in Anchorage.